Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Introduction

 where $z$ is the streamwise coordinate, $t$ is time, $T$ is the pulsation period, $\overline{\mathrm{d}p/\mathrm{d}z}$ is the time-averaged pressure gradient, and $A$ is the pulsation amplitude.
-Pulsating flows are characterized by distinct turbulent structures and frictional drag behaviors during the acceleration and deceleration phases \cite{Scotti2001, Taylor}.
+Pulsating flows are characterized by distinct turbulent structures and frictional drag behaviors during the acceleration and deceleration phases \citep{Scotti2001, Taylor}.
+The visualization of the actual turbulent structures is provided in Section \ref{DNS}; see Fig.~\ref{fig:structure}.
 In the early acceleration phase, streak structures elongate and become temporarily quiescent.
 In the late acceleration phase, localized turbulence regeneration occurs as quasi-streamwise vortices are stretched.
 During the subsequent deceleration phase, the regenerated turbulent motions spread throughout the near-wall region while the weakened vortical structures progressively decay.
-In drag-reducing pulsating flows, it has been suggested that partial relaminarization occurs, characterized by the existence of a phase where the Reynolds shear stress becomes nearly zero \cite{Souma}.
-Regarding the conditions for this phenomenon, it has been shown that relaminarization occurs when the flow is dominated by the oscillatory component \cite{Lodahl}.
+In drag-reducing pulsating flows, previous studies have reported a phase in which the Reynolds shear stress becomes nearly zero \citep{Souma}.
+In the present study, such a temporary return toward a laminar state is referred to as intermittent laminar--turbulent transition, namely, a state in which the flow relaminarizes only temporarily and subsequently returns to turbulence.
+In addition, \citet{Lodahl} showed that relaminarization occurs when the flow is dominated by the oscillatory component.
+In the present study, this state is referred to as relaminarization, namely, a state in which no return to turbulence occurs thereafter.